 In short, this is a tool that can handle everything from managing daily tasks to aligning everyone to focus on the big picture.
 If you’ve used project management tools like Asana, Basecamp, Trello, or Jira, you can quickly move your pre-existing projects, users, tasks, and files over.

-Proorhub is another web-based project management and collaboration tool.
-Through its suite of collaboration and project management functions, you can organize files, plan projects, and track its progress.
+ProofHub is another web-based project management and collaboration tool.
+Through its suite of collaboration and project management functions, you can organize files, plan projects, and track their progress.
 There is also the ability to schedule tasks and communicate with the other people involved in a project.

-There’s also a proofing tool that speeds up the approving and reviewing designs process.
+There’s also a proofing tool that speeds up the approving and reviewing design process.

 Slack is a communication tool that was designed for remote teams.
 It’s an easy-to-use tool that provides real-time conversations without relying on email meetings.
 Additionally, you can create different channels for various discussions.
 For example, you can have one-on-one conversations, a channel devoted to a specific project, or just a general discussion forum.

 You can also share documents and connect your calendar with Slack.
 May not seem groundbreaking.
 But, now, your entire team can receive reminders and updates in just one location.

 Another project management tool.
 And, while it does the basics, like organizing, discussing, and tracking projects in one convenient location, it’s unique in that you can break up projects into tasks or subtasks, milestones, and due dates.
 There’s also the power to create wikis and use Emojis to create a more enhanced experience.

 The hand’s app also comes equipped with bug tracking and version control.
 Additionally, Backlog provides burndown charts, Git graphs, and Gantt charts so that you can quickly view the progress of a project with just a glance.